CAMBODIA COUNTRY GUIDE

-The Kingdom of Cambodia ranks among the world’s fastest growing economies.
-We think it’s one of the best places to invest in Asia in 2024 and beyond.
+The Kingdom of Cambodia ranks among the world’s fastest growing economies, and we think it’s one of the best places to invest in Asia in 2024.

 Of course, this wasn’t always the case.

-Skyscrapers, casinos, and a robust export-driven economy probably isn’t what enters your mind when anyone says “Cambodia”.
-Neither are stocks, real estate, and private equity opportunities.
+Skyscrapers, casinos, and a robust economy probably aren’t what enter your mind when anyone says “Cambodia”.

 However, a lot has changed in the past five decades.
 Cambodia has maintained average GDP growth of 7% annually since the 1990s, and is poised to become a middle-income nation by 2030.